Wigner-PDC description of photon entanglement as a local-realistic theory: Conclusions

 Neither does the explicit distinction between the cases where polarizers (or other devices placed between the source and the detectors) are or not included in the setup introduce any conceptual difference from the point of view of our main result; however, the question opens room to remark some of the main differences of the Wigner-PDC model (actually, also its Hilbert-space analogue) with the customary description used in the field of Quantum Information (QInf): here, each new device introduces noise, new vacuum amplitudes that fill each of its empty polarization channels at each of its exists, in contrast to the usual QInf ``black box'', able to extract polarization information from a photon without any indeterministic component.

-As a matter of fact, those additional random components hold the key to explain the variability of the detection probability (see note \cite{WignerPDC_enhancement}) that is necessary, from the point of view of Bell inequalities, to reconcile quantum predictions and LR (see Sec. \ref{LR_v_QM}).
-In particular, the immediacy with which the phenomenon of ``detection probability enhancement'' arises in the Wigner-PDC framework would suggest that this may be after all the right track to understand why after several decades the minimum detection rates (or, in QInf terminology, critical detection efficiencies) that would lead to obtain conclusive evidence of non-locality are yet to be reached \cite{crit_eff}.
-In Sec.\ref{Kot} we have also addressed a recent no-go test that I consider particularly relevant, as it does not explicitly acknowledge any loophole, and which could also be given a local-realistic interpretation in the light of the present framework.
+As a matter of fact, those additional random components may hold the key to explain the variability of the detection probability (see note \cite{WignerPDC_enhancement}) that is necessary, from the point of view of Bell inequalities, to reconcile quantum predictions and LR (see Sec. \ref{LR_v_QM}).
+In particular, the immediacy with which the phenomenon of ``detection probability enhancement'' arises in the Wigner-PDC framework would suggest that this may be after all the right track to understand why after several decades the minimum detection rates (or, in QInf terminology, critical detection efficiencies) that would lead to obtain conclusive evidence of non-locality are still out of reach (see an explanation of what these critical rates are in \cite{crit_eff}, for comments on the current state of the question see somewhere else).

 In Sec. \ref{Sub} we have done a first, general approach on the question of whether our reinterpretation of the detection probabilities is consistent with the actual physical behavior of detectors.
-A closer look to this question is nevertheless left out of the scope of the paper; former proposals \cite{W_LHV_02} in regard to this issue aimed perhaps too straightforwardly to the physical level, while they did not even guarantee consistency with the framework we have settled here (proof of this is that it introduces divergences in relation to the purely quantum predictions, divergences later experimentally disproved for instance in \cite{Brida_et_al02}).
-In close relation with the former, we have also suggested a possible simple physical interpretation of $I_0$-subtraction taking place in the expressions for the detection probabilities: work in any of this two directions would anyway require a departure from the point-like model of a detector on which we have focused here.
-Summarizing, we have shown that a whole family of detection models
+A closer look to this question is out of the scope of the paper; former proposals \cite{W_LHV_02} in regard to this issue aimed perhaps too straightforwardly to the physical level, while they did not even guarantee consistency with the framework we have settled here (proof of this is that it introduces divergences in relation to the purely quantum predictions, divergences later experimentally disproved for instance in \cite{Brida_et_al02}).
+To conclude, we have also suggested a possible simple physical interpretation of $I_0$-subtraction taking place in the expressions for the detection probabilities: work in any of these directions would anyway seem to require a departure from the point-like model of a detector.